IanSkelskey/p64-qt/README.md

   - CIC chip detection and cartridge code identification

 - **UI Framework**
-  - Functional abstraction layer for interfacing with the emulation core
   - Modern, responsive UI with proper scaling and DPI awareness
   - Complete theme support with light and dark modes
   - System theme detection and preference following